sarina/rst-tutorial/Exercise 1/README.rst

 Exercise 1
 ##########

-Your task is to match this output:
+Your task is to match this output (note! the horizontal line is rendered as part of the header, you do not need to draw it):

 .. image:: Match_This_Output.png